Floquetifying stabiliser codes with distance-preserving rewrites: Decomposing high-weight measurements

 Recent works have explored how to express high-weight measurements in terms of more easily implementable, low-weight measurements at the cost of using additional qubits~\parencite{gidneyPairMeasurement2023, grans-samuelssonFaulttolerantPairwise2024, fuenteDynamicalWeight2024, moflicConstantDepth2024}, often using the rewrites offered by the ZX calculus.
 In this line, we will present a procedure to express arbitrary Pauli measurements as quantum circuits in low-weight Clifford and measurement form.
 However, by restricting ourselves to distance-preserving rewrites, we guarantee that single errors in the implementation do not propagate to become multiple data errors.

-Given an arbitrary Pauli measurement expressed as a ZX diagram, we will use distance-preserving rewrites to bring it into a form that has a well-covered MC flow.
-By \autoref{thm:inductive-dist-rewrite}, this means that the diagram can be rewritten into an equivalent diagram with a well-covered MC flow and spiders of degree at most three using only distance-preserving rewrites.
+Given an arbitrary Pauli measurement expressed as a ZX diagram, we will use distance-preserving rewrites to bring it into a form that has a strict and well-covered MC flow.
+By \autoref{prop:flow-correct}, this means that the diagram can be rewritten into an equivalent diagram with a strict and well-covered MC flow and spiders of degree at most three using only distance-preserving rewrites.
 But then, by \autoref{prop:flow-correct-3} we know that we can extract a corresponding quantum circuit of the desired shape.

-We have: \begin{proposition}[Decomposing Pauli measurements] Any Pauli measurement can be rewritten to get an equivalent diagram with a well-covered MC flow using only distance-preserving rewrites. \end{proposition} \begin{proof} Any Pauli measurement can be written as a Pauli-Z measurement preceded and followed by local Cliffords~\parencite{KissingerWetering2024Book}.
+We have: \begin{proposition}[Decomposing Pauli measurements] Any Pauli measurement can be distance-preservingly rewritten into an equivalent diagram with a strict and well-covered MC flow. \end{proposition} \begin{proof} Any Pauli measurement can be written as a Pauli-Z measurement preceded and followed by local Cliffords~\parencite{KissingerWetering2024Book}.
+We will represent these as $lc$.

-For this proof, we have to differentiate whether the Pauli measurement has even weight or odd weight.
+We differentiate whether the Pauli measurement has even or odd weight.
 If the Pauli has an even weight, we have: \ In the first step, we alternate between introducing spiders before and after the measurement using \autoref{thm:elim-rewrite} and \autoref{thm:fuse-rewrite}.
-The next step provides a well-covered MC flow of the expanded diagram, and the final step rearranges the diagram using OCM to match the preorder of the MC flow.
+The next step provides a strict and well-covered MC flow of the expanded diagram, and the final step rearranges the diagram using OCM to match the preorder of the MC flow.

 If the Pauli has an odd weight, we have: